amyzyck/AmyZyck_Notebook/_posts/2019-05-31-Holobiont-Integration-lab-plan.md

 **Ash-free dry weight**
 Portions of the tissue slurry were baked in a muffle furnace (4 hours at 500 °C) to calculate ash free dry weight as the difference between dry weight and the ash weight
 Protocol: ____
+Can be done in the lipid protocol

 ## Schedule
-Week of June 3rd - June 7th: lab work planning, 4 coral fragment RNA DNA protocol testing, bead beating testing, organize freezer.
+Week of June 3rd - June 7th: lab work planning, 4 coral fragment RNA DNA protocol testing 2 rounds, bead beating testing 1 round.
 Week of June 10th - 14th: Emma out of town the 11th through the 18th.
 Week of June 17th - 21st:
 Week of June 24th - 28th: